kivikakk/avrbasic/keyboard/README.md

 * 100K, 68K, 44K, 20K, 10K, 1K resistors (6 of each)
 * 30 tactile switches
 * Whatever you use to program and power your AVR
+* Pin-pin cables to connect to the AVR-BASIC ATmega328 UART.